SerVErThread/terraform-beginner-bootcamp-2023/journal/week0.md

 [CHMOD](https://en.wikipedia.org/wiki/Chmod)

-## Gitpod Lifecycle - Before, Init, Command
+## Gitpod Lifecycle

-We need to be careful using the Init because it will not rerun if we restart an exiting workspace.
+We need to be careful using the Init because it will not rerun if we restart an existing workspace.

 [GitPod Workspaces Tasks](https://www.gitpod.io/docs/configure/workspaces/tasks)